bartbutenaers/node-red-file-retention-manager/README.md

 # @bartbutenaers/node-red-cleanup-filesystem
 A Node-RED node to cleanup files and folders in the filesystem

+Thanks to [zenofmud](https://discourse.nodered.org/u/zenofmud/summary) to assist me by testing this node more in depth!

-Note that this node has ***not*** been tested for large amounts of files and folders, since I don't need it for that purpose.
+Note that this node has ***not*** been designed for large amounts of files and folders, since I don't need it for that purpose.
 I assume it will be to slow for those cases.

 ## Installation